loro-dev/loro-time-travel-demo/README.md

-# Loro History Checkout Demo
+# Loro Time Travel Demo

 This demo is intended to demonstrate [Loro](https://github.com/loro-dev/loro)'s high performance and time travel capabilities.
 The entire code is only about 100 lines.